Hello readers, this tutorial explains Java 8 predicate example, which has been newly introduced in the

 That’s all for this post.
 Happy Learning!!

 That’s all for Java 8 Predicate interface and developers can use it to check whether a lambda expression condition is true or false.
-I hope this article served you whatever you were looking for.
+I hope this article served you with whatever you were looking for.

 7. Download the Eclipse Project